Is trim milk healthier for you than full fat milk?

 is-full-fat-milk-better-for-you

 Back in the days when fat was feared, dairy was often cut from the diet of people who had be trying to lose weight because of its fat content.
-However, despite this popular belief research has shown that dairy can in fact help maintain lean mass during weight loss.
-When it comes to whether you should choose trim or full fat dairy, evidence suggests there is no benefit of choosing reduced fat over full fat dairy for weight loss.
+However, despite this popular belief, research has shown that dairy can actually help maintain lean mass during weight loss.
+When it comes to whether you should choose trim or full-fat dairy, evidence suggests there is no benefit of choosing reduced-fat over full-fat dairy for weight loss.

 Dairy and heart health